Brad Nakase, Attorney

 Did your employer wronged you?
 Hit back with a lawsuit and get money!

 California Labor laws codify the responsibilities of employers to their employees.
 The primary reason behind implementing employments laws was to ensure that employees are protected from the wrongdoing by their employers.
 This protection ranges from many forms to discrimination to minimum wage and even workplace safety.

-Nakase Law Firm realizes the problems of employees because it is difficult for an employee to win a lawsuit against an employer who has an experienced California employment lawyer advising him/her on California State’s labor and employment law.
-Although an employee is protected by a lot of provisions in the California employment law, having knowledge of them and using them legally is the key to winning a lawsuit.
+Employment lawyer Brad Nakase realizes the problems of employees because it is difficult for an employee to win a lawsuit against an employer who has an experienced employment lawyer Los Angeles insurance companies retain.
+Although an employee is protected by many provisions in the California employment law, having a Los Angeles employment attorney is key to winning a lawsuit.

 According to the Fair Employment and Housing Act (FEHA), public employers, private employers, employment agencies, and labor organizations are prohibited from discrimination in the workplace.
 Harassment is prohibited by the FEHA in all workplaces, even the ones that have fewer than five employees.
 Employers cannot exhibit discrimination against an employee based on his/her:

 - Race or ethnicity